jenkinsci/custom-checkbox-parameter-plugin/README.md

 Description: The description text of the construction parameters.

-Use Protocol: HTTP, HTTPS, JENKINS_LOCAL, JENKINS_LOCAL represents the file system of the Jenkins server.
-If you use the HTTP protocol, you can choose either HTTP or HTTPS, because it can be automatically recognized by the input of the URI.
+Use Protocol: HTTP_HTTPS, FILE_PATH, FILE_PATH represents the file system path, HTTP_HTTPS refers to HTTP or HTTPS protocol.

-URI: If the "Use Protocol" option is HTTP and HTTPS, please enter the URL of the file.
-If the "Use Protocol" option is JENKINS_LOCAL, then please enter the file path of the file on the Jenkins server.
+URI: If the "Use Protocol" option is HTTP_HTTPS, enter the URL of the file for the URI, if the "Use Protocol" option is FILE_PATH, then enter the file path for the URI.

 Document Format: supports YAML and JSON formats.
 (YAML requires spaces to be aligned and spaces after ":")